InformaticFreak/discord-data-analyzer/README.md

 A Python script to analyze the data discord collects about you and your usage behavior.

+## Important Note

+Because your discord data contains a lot of private information, you should **never** upload this data anywhere or share it with anyone!
+Instead, program your own application or download an open source application to analyze your data.
+So you can stay in control of your data.

 ## How to use the tool?

 1. download your data from discord